 necm_enroll_state Adequacy is typically defined as the extent to which the amount of funding for schools is sufficient for students to reach a minimum/acceptable level of educational outcomes.
 Our adequacy estimates compare each district's actual spending levels to estimates from cost models of how much that district would have to spend in order to achieve national average test scores (i.e., "required" or "adequate" spending).
 We express statewide adequacy in three ways: 1) the proportion of students in each state in districts with actual funding below estimated adequate levels; and 2) the proportion of students in chronically below adequate districts (see below); and 3) the adequacy gap (percentage difference between actual and estimated adequate spending) for the typical student in each state.
 All these estimates are from the National Education Cost Model (NECM), which is part of the SFID.
 The NECM calculates required spending based on the relationship between outcomes and cost factors such as regional wage variation, district size, and student characteristics.
 Given the imprecision inherent in comparing both finance and testing data between districts in all states, as well as the fact that we set a modest common outcome goal (average test scores), our adequacy estimates are most appropriate when making comparisons within or between states.
 For more information about the NECM, see the SID user's quide.
-Some of the estimates presented in this section (e.g., percent in
+Some of the estimates presented in this section (e.g., percent in below adequate districts) require use of the SFID's District Cost Database (DCD); all SID adequacy measures (all of which have variable name beginning with necm) are aggregations of

-- below adequate districts) require use of the SFID's District Cost Database (DCD); all SID adequacy measures (all of which have variable name beginning with necm) are aggregations of DCD estimates.
-The full DCD dataset (going back to 2009) is also publicly available at the SFID website (2021 estimates will be released in early 2024). - Statewide adequacy estimates are not available for Hawaii in all years (due to it being a geographically isolated, single-district state), and for Vermont between 2017 and 2021 (due to data irregularities).
-Estimates for D.C. apply to a single school district (District of Columbia Public Schools). - .
+- DCD estimates.
+The full DCD dataset (going back to 2009) is also publicly available at the SFID website (2022 estimates will be released in mid-2024).
+Statewide adequacy estimates are not available for Alaska (isolated, unique costs), Hawaii (isolated, single-district), and Vermont (missing/irregular data).
+Estimates for D.C. apply to a single school district (District of Columbia Public Schools).
+We also recommend that New York results be interpreted with particular caution (see SID users' guide for more information). - .
 We characterize each state's statewide adequacy as low, medium, or high by averaging within-year z-scores for percent above adequate and average funding gap and dividing states into three groups using these average z-scores (terciles). - " "Chronically below adequate" districts are those with funding gaps (percent difference between actual and adequate funding) among the 20 percent largest in the nation. - The regional and U.S. averages in the middle graph (the teal and gold diamonds, respectively) are unweighted-i.e., they represent adequacy in the typical state, not the typical student. - The trend graph in the right panel presents the average statewide funding gap (the percentage difference between actual and estimated adequate funding for the typical student) normalized within each year (converted to standard deviations) such that the average is zero.
 This allows for more appropriate comparisons over time.
-In the first bullet of this panel, states' net changes between 2011 and 2021 are characterized as "substantial" if the absolute change exceeds 0.3 s.d., "modest" if the absolute change is between 0.05 and 0.3 s.d., and "no more or less adequate" if the absolute change does not exceed 0.05 s.d.
+In the first bullet of this panel, states' net changes between 2012 and 2022 are characterized as "substantial" if the absolute change exceeds 0.3 s.d., "modest" if the absolute change is between 0.05 and 0.3 s.d., and "no more or less adequate" if the absolute change does not exceed 0.05 s.d.
 Axis ranges for this graph are expanded in a handful of states.